-These governing bodies were in place from mid-2021 and up to the date of the approval of these financial statements.
+These governing bodies were in place throughout 2022 and up to the date of the approval of these financial statements.

 The MB is ultimately accountable for all the Company's activities.
 It oversees the work of the Company and ensures that the academic governance procedures are effectively managed.
 The MB ensures that the Company's mission reflects the needs and interests of stakeholders and aligned to its financial plan.
-The MB is also the principal financial and business authority of the Company, with responsibility to ensure proper auditing, and to approve the annual budget and financial statements.
+The MB is also the principal financial and business authority of the Company, with responsibility to approve the annual budget and financial statements.
+The MB met on 4 occassions during the financial year ending 31 December 2022.